waizui/waizui.github.io/a_glimpse_of_quaternion/a_glimpse_of_quaternion.md

     \end{align*}
 $$

-For left multiplying a unit quaternion q = a+bi+cj+dk, the equivalent matrix is:
+Therefor, left multiplying a unit quaternion q = a+bi+cj+dk, the equivalent matrix is:

 $$
     M_{ql}=